ahadsheriff/vue-admin-dashboard/README.md

 ## 🎓 Learning Vue.js

-The Design+Code Vue.js course lives [here](https://designcode.io/vue).
+The HQ Vue.js course lives [here](https://designcode.io/vue).
 Start learning by creating this Web App!

 Looking for more guidance?
 Full documentation for Vue is [on their website](https://vuejs.org/).
 To see the documentation for the Vue CLL, which was used to create and configure this project, go [here](https://cli.vuejs.org/guide/).